CrowdStrike/falcon-operator/docs/install_guide.md

 ```

 For OpenShift installations, the manager container args are not persisted between updates to your Falcon Operator subscription.
-Instead, you will have to update the env vars in the subscription manifest for your deployment options to be configured properly.
+Instead, you will have to add the `ARGS` env variable in the subscription manifest for your deployment options to be configured properly.
 For example:
 ```yaml
 apiVersion: operators.coreos.com/v1alpha1
 kind: Subscription